abogoyavlensky/automigrate/README.md

 - More consistent and helpful messages for users.
 - Ability to separate models by multiple files.
 - Move transformations out of conformers.
+- Probably, add option to disable field types validation to be able to use the tool while not every type of database column is supported.

 ## Inspired by